Does your animal have a noise phobia? Take our test below to find out.

 Step 4: Your Actions

-- Don’t try to restrain your animals, especially cats this can increase their anxiety
+Don’t try to restrain your animals, especially as this can increase their anxiety.